Haymooed/Giveaway-Bot/README.md

 ## Overview

-Onyx is a powerful, fully optimized Discord giveaway and utility bot engineered for performance and extensibility.
+Giveaway-Bot is a powerful, fully optimized Discord giveaway and utility bot engineered for performance and extensibility.
 It supports advanced entry requirements, level/XP metrics, templates, and scheduled giveaways, backed by a persistent data store with an efficient in-memory cache layer.

 ---